opengisch/QField-docs/documentation/how-to/digitize.en.md

 ### Multi-editing of attributes

 QField allows you to select multiple features and edit their attributes all at once.
-In some cases, it can result in very efficient worflows.
+In some cases, it can result in very efficient workflows.
 To do so, identify two (or more) features on the map, select them in the features list and merge them by selecting the *Edit feature* button in the list's title bar.